rukaiyafahmida/fastkafka/README.md

 ## Writing server code

-Here is an example python script using FastKafka that takes data from a Kafka topic, makes a prediction using a predictive model, and outputs the prediction to another Kafka topic.
+Here is an example python script using FastKafka that takes data from a Kafka topic, makes a prediction using a predictive model, and gives the prediction to another Kafka topic.

 ### Preparing the demo model